-Recent developments in the technology for measuring the sizes of fine particles now allow accurate measurement of sub-micron particle-size distributions.
-Individual fragments as small as a few nanometers (nm; 10^{-9} m) can now be detected, and size distributions can be quantified to a few tens of nm (Chester et al., 2005).
-Associated with these ultra-fine particles are very large specific surface areas (up to 80 m2g-1;

-e.g. Wilson et al., 2005, Barber & Griffith, 2018).
+Recent developments in the technology for measuring the sizes of fine particles now allow accurate measurement of particlesize distributions for sub-micron debris.
+Individual fragments as small as a few nanometers (nm; 10-9 m) can now be detected, and size distributions can be quantified to a few tens of nm (Chester et al., 2005).
+Associated with these ultra-fine particles are very large specific surface areas (up to 80 m2g-1; e.g. Wilson et al., 2005, Barber & Griffith, 2018).
 Creating these large areas of new surface requires correspondingly large energy inputs, and in Earth surface processes this energy must come from the potential (gravitational and/or tectonic) energy driving the process.